WHY RUN FOR YOUR MOM?

-After being diagnosed with Stage 4 Bladder Cancer, Peggy wanted to give back to those she loved helping most, high school students.
-Peggy created the Lewis Strong Scholarship, and though she lost her battle with cancer in May of 2018, Peggy will continue on in helping individual students pursue a higher education.
-The Lewis Strong Scholarship will be given yearly to honor the life of Peggy and her passion for education.
+After being diagnosed with Stage 4 Bladder Cancer, Peggy wanted to give back to those she loved helping most, students.
+Though Peggy lost her battle with cancer in May of 2018, she will continue on in helping individual students pursue a higher education.

 Jayne was born and raised in Lehi, Utah.
 Throughout her life she was active in the community and dedicated countless hours assisting with miniature parade floats, Lehi Booster Club, and Miss Lehi Pageants.
 Jayne was a loving and dedicated spouse, mother, and grandmother who enjoyed spending time with her family and loved time with her grandkids supporting them in all of their activities.

 In 2002, Jayne set a goal to get active and lose some weight.
 She started jogging short distances and then challenged herself to participate in her first 5k in Lehi, Utah.
 In a pair of pajama pants and a baggy t-shirt, Jayne completed her first 5k.
 Over the years, Jayne became an accomplished runner and cyclist competing in numerous endurance events including 5Ks, 10Ks, Half & Full Marathons as well as a 140-mile bike race.
 Jayne regularly won her age division typically finishing faster than most of the other participants half her age.
 There were few things in life, aside from family, “Mama Jayne” found greater joy in than spending time with friends training and participating in these events.